hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `identity` - (Optional) A `identity` block as defined below.

-* `managed_boot_diagnostics_enabled` - (Optional) Should the managed boot diagnostics be enabled on this Linux Virtual Machine Scale Set?
-Defaults to false.

 * `max_bid_price` - (Optional) The maximum price you're willing to pay for each Virtual Machine in this Scale Set, in US Dollars; which must be greater than the current spot price.
 If this bid price falls below the current spot price the Virtual Machines in the Scale Set will be evicted using the `eviction_policy`.
 Defaults to `-1`, which means that each Virtual Machine in this Scale Set should not be evicted for price reasons.

 -> **NOTE:** This can only be configured when `priority` is set to `Spot`.